aphex-/BrotherhoodOfNode/README.md

 ### Install

 #### This project is still under development...
-But can use it already!
+But you can use it already!

 1. copy the files from the asset folder to your unity project asset folder
 2. in unity click on window->BrotherhoodOfNode to open the editor window
-3. start at Assets.Code.Bon.BonController.cs to learn how the project works
+3. continue reading and later take a look at Assets.Code.Bon.BonController.cs to learn how the project works
+4. help us make it even better

 ### Features
 * user friendly editor UI